-To assist the Board of Directors in their responsibilities in assessing the remuneration packages of the executive directors.
+To assist the Board of Directors (“the Board”) in their responsibilities in assessing the remuneration packages of the Directors and Senior Management.

 The Chairman of the Remuneration Committee shall be elected from amongst the Remuneration Committee members.
 The Chairman of the Committee shall be approved by the Board of Directors.

 The Secretary of the Remuneration Committee shall be the Company Secretary of the Company.

 The Remuneration Committee may meet together for the despatch of business, adjourn and otherwise regulate their meetings, at least once a year or more frequently as deemed necessary.
 The Chairman may call for additional meetings at any time at the Chairman's discretion.